dandno/panda-ops-exercise/README.md

 Description:
 1. Download tar file from $images_url
-2. Extract to $images_dir
+2. Extract the tar file to $images_dir
-3.	run docker-compose up (against the docker-compose.yml in the home directory)
+3. Run docker-compose up (against the docker-compose.yml in the home directory)
 4. Check return code of $health_check_url